briannval/simple-quiz-system/README.md

 - As a user, I want to be able to attempt another user's quiz.
   Example of LIST all the X in Y
 - As a user, I want to be able to get feedback on my attempt.
+- As a user, I want to see all the quizzes that I have created.
 - As a user, I want to be able to create questions.
+- As a user, I want to be able to star a quiz I have just attempted